joandre/MCL_spark/README.md

  * Advantages: Fully scalable => Blocks of adjustable size (1024x1024 by default), with sparse matrices using [Compressed Sparse Column](http://netlib.org/linalg/html_templates/node92.html)
  * Disadvantages: Hard to implement normalization.

-The last option available is to transform adjacency matrix from BlockMatrix to IndexedRowMatrix (and vice versa) which can be a very expensive operation for large graph.
+For inflation and normalization, adjacency matrix is transformed in IndexedRowMatrix, so computations are done locally.
+For expansion, adjacency matrix is transformed in BlockMatrix, so we take advantage of a fully distributed matrix multiplication.

 ### Directed graphs management
-To respect the irreducibility of graphs Markov chain, MCL is only applied on undirected ones.
+To respect the irreducibility of graphs markov chain, MCL is only applied on undirected ones.
 For example, in a directed bipartite graph, there are a bunch of absorbent states, so associated markov chain is reducible and does not respect ergodic condition.

 To offer the possibility to users to apply MCL on directed graphs, the only way is to make the graph symmetric by adding each edge inverse.
 This is due to GraphX API where edges are only directed.
 For the particular case of bidirected graphs (where some edges and their inverse already exist), birected edges remain as it is.

 Note that symmetry (same weight for an edge and its inverse) is preferred for more efficiency.

 ### Hypergraph
-When two nodes are related to each other with several edges, those edges are merged so there remains only one and its weight is the sum of every weights.
+When two nodes are related to each other with several edges, those edges are merged and their weights summed so there remains only one.

 ## References